Edited by Jon Sundbo and Marja Toivonen

-Flemming Sørensen 1 INTRODUCTION This chapter discusses the potentials of, and the barriers to, user-driven innovation based on the so-called service encounter (Alam, 2006).
+14. Inducing user-driven innovation in tourism: an experimental approach Flemming Sørensen 1 INTRODUCTION This chapter discusses the potentials of, and the barriers to, user-driven innovation based on the so-called service encounter (Alam, 2006).
 This is a type of user-driven innovation which develops from ideas or knowledge that are derived, one way or another, from front-office service employees’ meetings with users in the service delivery process.
 Whereas the service encounter has received much attention in service marketing (Danaher and Mattsson, 1994; De Ruyter et al., 1997), and it has often been stated that innovation is based on customer relations (Kristensson et al., 2008; Alam and Perry, 2002; Alam, 2002), the role of service encounters for user-driven innovation has attracted little interest from researchers.
 Though some studies have – implicitly or explicitly – dealt with innovation in relation to certain types of service encounters, such studies have mainly concerned so-called ad hoc innovation in knowledge-intensive services (e.g. Gadrey and Gallouj, 1998).
 Therefore, only limited knowledge exists about how service encounterbased user-driven innovation occurs and how service encounters and front-office employees become efficiently involved in service innovation processes.
 This is especially so in less knowledge-intensive services such as, for example, many tourism services.
 Furthermore, at the practical level, user-driven innovation based on service encounters is ‘fuzzy’ and typically involves imprecise rather than formalized innovation procedures (Alam, 2006).
-This chapter intends, partly, to fill this gap in service innovation research, first by providing a theoretical discussion of the different potentials of and barriers to user-driven innovation based on service encounters, and secondly by presenting...
+This chapter intends, partly, to fill this gap in service innovation research, first by providing a theoretical discussion of the different potentials of and barriers to user-driven...

 You are not authenticated to view the full text of this chapter or article.